Man arrested in Lake Las Vegas killing tells police victim raped him

 In a Nov.
 20 text conversation, according to the report, Bowman “accuses Adrian of raping him the last time Devonta had come over.”

-The arrest report did not indicate whether Bowman told authorities that he had been assaulted before Longoria was killed.
+The arrest report, which was released by the Henderson Justice Court, did not indicate whether Bowman told authorities that he had been assaulted before Longoria was killed.

 Longoria eventually asked Bowman “if he could do things for sexual gratification like rubbing Devonta in different locations on his body or smelling his back.”
 In exchange, Bowman told police, Longoria would help Bowman with vehicle payments.

-A few weeks earlier, Bowman told police, he went to Longoria’s and the two were hanging out in the Jacuzzi and drinking when Bowman blacked out.
-When he awoke, he told police, according to the report, he was naked on the floor of Longoria’s condo and vomiting.
+A few weeks earlier, Bowman told police, he went to Longoria’s condo, and the two were hanging out in the Jacuzzi and drinking when Bowman blacked out.
+When he awoke, he told police, according to the report, he was naked on the floor of Longoria’s home and vomiting.

+Asked if police viewed Bowman’s allegations as credible, or not, Henderson Police Department’s Office of Public Information said in an email that because the case is still an open investigation, no further information would be provided.

+When Longoria told Bowman that Bowman was behind on his car payments, Bowman went to Longoria’s work and “confronted him about not helping him out with the payments after what he has done for him,” the report stated.
+Bowman left and said in texts that he was going to report Longoria for raping him and sue him.
+Longoria then asked Bowman to come over to his place to talk, the report stated.

-When the two met at Longoria’s apartment Nov.
+When the two met at Longoria’s condo Nov.
 20, according to the report, Bowman shot Longoria in the chest, police said.
+Bowman said that he had brought his handgun for protection.

+After they had started talking, Bowman went to the bathroom and emerged with the handgun and told Longoria that he was going to “confess to what Adrian had done to him,” the report said.
+Bowman pulled the slide back on the handgun, loading a round into the chamber, and took his phone out to record Longoria, Bowman told police.

+When Longoria got up and started yelling and walking toward Bowman, Bowman shot Longoria in the chest, Bowman said, according to the report.

 About 20 minutes later, according to police, Bowman drove to the front of the Car Spot dealership, where he had bought the Volvo.
 Bowman got out of the car, started shooting into it, then ran to his girlfriend’s apartment, police said.